-Sean Penn directs this ultimate off-grid drama where Chris (Emile Hirsch) chucks out his credit cards for a cross-country solo adventure.
-The fact it's a true story makes it even more motivating!
+Sean Penn directs this off-grid drama where Chris (played by Emile Hirsch) chucks out his credit cards for a solo cross-country adventure.
+The fact that it's a true story makes it even more motivating!

 Joy is often synonymous with nature—unless you're trying to go against it!—and that's why the Tree of Life is so often featured as a sacred symbol of growth, wonder, and love in many cultures.

-For Terrence Malick, The Tree of Life is a cinematic encompassing of all creation through the window of a single life in 1950s Texas, and it's just as divinely connected to the universe as anything else.
+For Terrence Malick, The Tree of Life is a cinematic embodiment of all creation through the perspective of a single life in 1950s Texas, and it's just as divinely connected to the universe as anything else.